Saurabh24k/RAG-Recommender/README.md

 | **Scalability**     | Microservices-ready architecture | Easily adaptable to **millions of products & users** |

 **🔑 Key Differentiator:**
-Instead of relying on static rule-based filtering, this system uses **dynamic AI-powered ranking**—a **game-changer** for product search.
+Instead of relying on static rule-based filtering, this system uses **dynamic AI-powered ranking for product search.

 ---